When you sit inside the bright orange Audi Q8 concept car, you're greeted with a minimalist interior with no knobs and few physical buttons.

 Ride of the future?

 One issue Google and car makers will have to keep at the forefront is safety.
-Thomas notes safety is an important consideration when doing anything related to cars, and Hörling says Volvo has taken driver distraction "very seriously."
+Google's Thomas notes safety is an important consideration when doing anything related to cars, and Hörling says Volvo has taken driver distraction "very seriously."

-The challenge it seems is letting users interact with their vehicle while also keeping their eyes on the road.
+The challenge is letting users interact with their vehicle while also keeping their eyes on the road.
 Google Assistant may be the answer to this problem as it allows drivers to interact with the car and turn off connected devices at home using only their voice, but there's still plenty of potential for distraction on the screen.

 This is an early look at where Google's connected car future is headed, and it makes sense to remove the middleman of your phone and have Android simply just work in a vehicle.